Child Abuse in South Africa

 • PATCH Helderberg Child Abuse Centre

 Interested in learning more about counselling?
-SACAP offers a range of courses, including part-time and full-time as well as distance learning options.
+SACAP offers a range of courses, which includes part-time and full-time study options.
 For more information, enquire now.